triflicacid/triflic-script/docs/General.md

   - Via a lambda

 #### lambda
-A lambda is a short-hand syntax for defining single-line, anonymous functions
+A lambda is a short-hand syntax for defining an anonymous function

 Syntax: `<args>[: <returnType>] -> <body>`
 - `<args>` - either a single symbol e.g. `x` or an argument list e.g. `(x, y: ref string)`